DataONEorg/Education/_lessons/CONTRIBUTING.md

-Thank you for contributing to the material!
-This document provides an introduction to the ways the lessons are organized, the tools we use to render them, and the type of modifications we expect.
+Thank you for your interest in contributing to this educational material!
+This document provides an introduction to the ways the lessons are organized, the tools we use to display them, and the type of modifications we expect.

 # Guidelines for contributors and content editors

-The lessons are generated from markdown documents.
+Each of the educational modules is generated from markdown documents.
 These guidelines will walk you through the repository organization, the markdown basics, and any additional information.